dinkelburg/diversdesk/diversdesk/src/content/blog/en/navigating-instructor-pay.md

 I think there’s no one perfect model that works for every business.
 What matters is finding what makes sense for your team, your location, and your goals.
 Some centres need the flexibility of commissions.
 Others thrive with fixed salaries.
 Many are starting to land somewhere in the middle with hybrid systems.
 Whichever way you go, the key is clarity.
 Make sure people understand how the system works and that it reflects the effort they put in.
 </p>
 <p>
 And if tracking it all feels like a lot of works, you’re not alone.
-That’s where <a href="https://www.diversdesk.com/" target="_blank" rel="noopener noreferrer">Diversdesk</a> really helps.
+That’s where <a href="https://www.diversdesk.com/" target="_blank" rel="noopener noreferrer" style="color:#F86545">Diversdesk</a> really helps.
 The workload tracking and tank count features let you turn daily dive activity into clear numbers.
 It gives you and your staff something solid to rely on.
 </p>
 <p>
 At the end of the day, paying your team fairly and transparently is one of the best investments you can make.
 It’s good for morale, good for retention, and good for business.
 When your instructors feel supported, they teach better, they sell more, and they stick around longer.
 And that’s what keeps your dive centre growing strong.